 How Much CBD Should I Take a Day?

-Begin with the smallest dose possible.
-Increase the milligrams per dose using six-milligram increments until you find a dose that works for you.
+Begin with around 5 – 10mg per day.
+Increase the milligrams per dose using 5mg increments until you find a dose that works for you.
 While there are no severe side effects associated with CBD use, there are some mild side effects you will want to avoid including diarrhea, drowsiness, and upset stomach.
 By starting off with a smaller dose and gradually increasing it, you can easily bypass side effects until you’ve found an effective dosage.

 How Long do the Effects of CBD Last?